Here is everything you need to know about Speedo Tech Suits, from features, reviews, their history, to where to buy ’em. Let’s go.

 At the 1936 Olympics, Australian Claire Dennis took gold in the 200m breaststroke while also getting attention for her Speedo that dared to bare “too much shoulder.”

 In the 2000’s, it would be swimsuit materials that would become a lightning rod for controversy, with rubber suits (including those made by Speedo) propelling swimmers to shatter almost every world record on the books at the 2009 World Championships in Rome.

-Within months, FINA would institute rules for suit materials and cuts, giving us the current batch of kneeskin and jammer designs.
+Within months, FINA would institute rules for suit materials and cuts, giving us the current batch of best kneeskins and jammers.

 With their cutting edge research laboratory, commitment to the sport, and countless world records and Olympic gold medals won by swimmers wearing their suits, Speedo has set the standard for tech and competition swimwear.

 Whether you are looking for a Speedo kneeskin or a jammer, we got all of their racing suits reviewed, tested, and extra reviewed in this ultimate guide to Speedo tech suits.

 Speedo LZR Racer X

 The LZR Racer X Kneeskin is the flagship tech suit for elite-minded competitive swimmers.

 It combines their most high tech materials, developed in their research laboratory–appropriately called AquaLab–with the feedback and input of hundreds of national and international-level swimmers.
 The suit’s ancestor, the original LZR, debuted at the 2008 Beijing Olympics, where the suit was worn by 85% of the swimmers who made it to the medal podium.
 Not bad.